-- (i) a) As per information and explanation provided to us and based on our examination of the records of the Company, the Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets.
-However, consequent to sale of assets during the year, the company did not have any fixed assets as at the year end. - b) As per information provided to us, prior to sale of assets, the fixed assets were physically verified by the management and no material discrepancies were noticed. - c) As per information provided to us and to the best of our knowledge and belief, the Company does not own any immovable property. - (ii) The Company's business does not involve inventories and accordingly, the requirement under clause 3(ii) of the order not applicable to the Company. - (iii) According to the information and explanations given to us, the Company has not granted any loans, secured or unsecured, to companies, firms, and Limited Liability partnerships or other parties covered in the register maintained under Section 189 of the Act.
+- (i) The Company does not have any fixed asset.
+Hence reporting under clause 3(i) of the order is not applicable to the Company. - (ii) The Company's business does not involve inventories and accordingly, the requirement under clause 3(ii) of the order not applicable to the Company. - (iii) According to the information and explanations given to us, the Company has not granted any loans, secured or unsecured, to companies, firms, and Limited Liability partnerships or other parties covered in the register maintained under Section 189 of the Act.
 Accordingly, paragraph 3(iii) (a), (b) & (c) of the Order is not applicable. - (iv) According to the information and explanations given to us, the Company has not granted any loans, made investment, given guarantees, and security under the provisions of section 185 and 186 of the Act.
 Accordingly, paragraph 3(iv) of the Order is not applicable. - (v) According to the information and explanations given to us, during the financial year, the Company has not accepted deposits within the meaning of Section 73 to 76 of the Act.
-Accordingly, paragraph 3(v) of the Order is not applicable. - (vi) To the best of our knowledge and as explained, the maintenance of cost records under sub-section (1) of Section 148 of the Act is not applicable to the company and therefore reporting under paragraph 3 (vi) of the Order is not applicable. - (vii) a) Undisputed statutory dues including provident fund, employee's state insurance, income tax, goods and service tax, duty of customs, duty of excise, value added tax, cess and other statutory dues have generally been regularly deposited with the appropriate authorities, though there has been delays in remittances of income tax dues.
-There are no material outstanding statutory dues existing as on the last day of the financial year which is outstanding for more than six months from the day these become payable. - b) According to the information and explanations given to us and based on our examination of the records of the Company, the dues of Income Tax, Goods and
+Accordingly, paragraph 3(v) of the Order is not applicable. - (vi) To the best of our knowledge and as explained, the maintenance of cost records under sub-section (1) of Section 148 of the Act is not applicable to the Company and therefore reporting under paragraph 3 (vi) of the Order is not applicable. - (vii) a) Undisputed statutory dues including provident fund, employee's state insurance, income tax, goods and service tax, duty of customs, duty of excise, value added tax, cess and other statutory dues have generally been regularly deposited with the appropriate authorities.
+There are no material outstanding statutory dues existing as on the last day of the financial year which is outstanding for more than six months from the day these become payable.

+b) According to the information and explanations given to us and based on our examination of the records of the Company, the dues of Income Tax, Goods and Service Tax, duty of excise, value added tax and cess on account of any dispute are as follows:

 Name of the statute Nature of Dues Dispute Amounts (Rs.
 In Lakhs) Amount paid under protest (Rs.
 In Lakhs) Paid to which the amount relates (Assessment year) Forum where dispute is pending

-Income Income 0.04 2009-10 Pending at
+Income Tax Income 0.04 2009-10 Pending at

-Tax Act, tax 591 2010-11 various
+Act, 1961 tax 591 2010-11 various forums

-1961 8 2011-12 forums
+8 2011-12

 777 0.10 2012-13

 561 2013-14

 268 175 2014-15

 51 2017-18

 4 2018-19